Traveling? What you need to know…

 - When available, use gas pumps with Debit PIN key option.

-Your Visa® check card may be restricted to swiped or card-not-present transactions (example: online purchase.)
-If your Visa® check card does not work, go to the nearest ATM machine and withdraw cash.
+Your Visa® debit card may be restricted to swiped or card-not-present transactions (example: online purchase.)
+If your Visa® debit card does not work, go to the nearest ATM machine and withdraw cash.
 You may want to increase your ATM withdrawal limits temporarily before you go out of town.
 If available, run as a debit transaction using your PIN or have the merchant hand-key your card information.